GENESIS-EFRC/y2mn2o7-selectivity/README.md

 # y2mn2o7-selectivity
-Repository containing all code and data associated with manuscript "Selectivity in materials synthesis via local chemical potentials in hyperdimensional phase space" (2021).
+Repository containing all code and data associated with manuscript "Selectivity in yttrium manganese oxide synthesis via local chemical potentials in hyperdimensional phase space"
+(2021).

 ### Code (y2mn2o7_selectivity)

-To install the code as a Python package using pip, we recommend creating a new conda environment.
+To install the code as a Python package using pip, we recommend **creating a new conda environment with Python 3.9**.

 After activating the conda environment and cloning this repository, first navigate to the repository folder in your terminal window and then type:

     pip install -r requirements.txt